Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Brane-localized gravity

-which takes similar expression as the scalar action (\ref{action-scalar3},\ref{effective-action-scalar-AdS}).
-Similar to the case of scalar in sect.2.1, the HD terms of the effective action (\ref{gravityItotal3}) suggests a potential ghost with the mass
+Now we take the effective action to study the ghost problem for brane-localized HD gravity.
+Similar to the case of scalar in sect.2.1, the HD terms of the effective action (\ref{gravityItotal3}) suggests a ghost with the mass